Tinkerforge/doc/en/source/Software/IPConnection_Java.rst

 Listener Configuration
 ^^^^^^^^^^^^^^^^^^^^^^

-.. java:function:: public void IPConnection::addListener(Object o)
+.. java:function:: public void IPConnection::addListener(Object object)

  This method registers the following listener:

  .. java:function:: public class IPConnection.EnumerateListener()

-  .. java:function:: public void enumerate(String UID, String connectedUID, char position, short[] hardwareVersion, short[] firmwareVersion, int deviceIdentifier, short enumerationType)
+  .. java:function:: public void enumerate(String uid, String connectedUid, char position, short[] hardwareVersion, short[] firmwareVersion, int deviceIdentifier, short enumerationType)
    :noindex:

    The listener receives seven parameters:

    * *uid*: The UID of the device.
    * *connectedUID*: UID where the device is connected to.
 For a Bricklet this will be a UID of the Brick where it is connected to.
 For a Brick it will be the UID of the bottom Master Brick in the stack.
-For the bottom Master Brick in a Stack this will be "1".
+For the bottom Master Brick in a stack this will be "1".
 With this information it is possible to reconstruct the complete network topology.
    * *position*: For Bricks: '0' - '8' (position in stack).
+For Bricklets:
-For Bricklets: 'a' - 'd' (position on Brick).
+     'a' - 'd' (position on Brick).
    * *hardwareVersion*: Major, minor and release number for hardware version.
    * *firmwareVersion*: Major, minor and release number for firmware version.
-   * *deviceIdentifier*: A number that represents the Brick, instead of the name of the Brick (easier to parse).
+   * *deviceIdentifier*: A number that represents the device, instead of the name of the device (easier to parse).
    * *enumerationType*: Type of enumeration.

    Possible enumeration types are:

-   * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration triggered by user).
+   * ENUMERATION_TYPE_AVAILABLE (0): Device is available (enumeration
+     triggered by user).
-   * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically send by Brick after establishing a communication connection).
+   * ENUMERATION_TYPE_CONNECTED (1): Device is newly connected (automatically
+     send by Brick after establishing a communication connection).
 This indicates that the device has potentially lost its previous configuration and needs to be reconfigured.
-   * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible for USB connection).
+   * ENUMERATION_TYPE_DISCONNECTED (2): Device is disconnected (only possible
+     for USB connection).
+In this case only *uid* and *enumerationType* are vaild.

-   It should be possible to implement "plug 'n play" functionality with this (as is done in Brick Viewer).
+   It should be possible to implement plug-and-play functionality with this (as is done in Brick Viewer).

  .. java:function:: public class IPConnection.ConnectedListener()

-  .. java:function:: public void connected(int reason)
+  .. java:function:: public void connected(short connectReason)
    :noindex:

    This listener is called whenever the IP connection is connected, possible reasons are:

    * CONNECT_REASON_REQUEST (0): Connection established after request from user.